apache/pekko-management/integration-test/aws-api-ec2/README.md

 Step 2: Create IAM Role
 -----------------------

-Since the `akka-discovery-aws-api` module uses the AWS HTTP API, we need to make sure that the proper security authorizations are in place.
+Since the `pekko-discovery-aws-api` module uses the AWS HTTP API, we need to make sure that the proper security authorizations are in place.
 Hence, this step is about creating a IAM role.
 The IAM section is in the AWS Management Console, under "Services" and under "Security, Identity & Compliance".
 Click "Create role" and select "AWS service" (for type of trusted entity) and EC2 (for the service that will use this role).
 Attach the "AmazonEC2ReadOnlyAccess" permission to this role.
-This permission should be sufficient for the `akka-discovery-aws-api` module to do its job.
+This permission should be sufficient for the `pekko-discovery-aws-api` module to do its job.

 Step 3: Attach IAM Role